CristinaRuth/cristina-ruth/src/pages/posts/14-skills-you-need-to-be-a-successful-developer-consultant.md

 ## 13. Stewardship

+As consultants, we need to keep the client's best interest.
+Steve says it best in the chat log below.

 >**Bo:** 👍 good one

 >**Steve:** Consultants are responsible for spending the client's money wisely.
 There are lots of ways that can manifest, but it comes down to acting in the best interest of the client at all times - even if your employer wants you to do otherwise.
 A trust relationship is paramount in consulting, especially in a small town like Madison.

 ## 14. Flexibility

+As consultants, we also need to be flexible on what can or cannot be done.
+We can negotiate as much as we want, but too much negotiation can turn our client relationships sour.
+We need to choose our battles wisely, and to know which ones to let go.

 > **Cristina:** While it's important to negotiate with clients on what's right, it's still important to be flexible if the negotiation doesn't work out.